ankimelin/project-redux-quiz-annika/README.md

 # Redux quiz group project

-Spice Girls quiz built with React and Redux, focusing on useSelector and useDispatch.
+Spice Girls quiz built with React and Redux, focusing on learning useSelector and useDispatch.

 ## The problem